grzesiek-galezowski/tdd-ebook/manuscript/020_Part1Marker.md

 collaborate together (which is a topic of Part 2).

-So, for the most chapters of this part, I will be giving you examples where single object (plus some small ones like strings etc.) is exercised to slowly introduce some concepts in an easy to grasp manner.
+So, for the most chapters of this part, I will be giving you examples where a single object (plus some small ones like strings etc.) is exercised to slowly introduce some concepts in an easy to grasp manner.

 After reading part 1, you will be able to quite effectively develop